apache/mesos/docs/windows.md

 ## Status

-For more information regarding the status of Windows support in Mesos, please refer to the [Jira epic](https://issues.apache.org/jira/browse/MESOS-3094).
+For more information regarding the status of Windows support in Mesos, please refer to the [JIRA epic](https://issues.apache.org/jira/browse/MESOS-3094).